 Type – web-based photo editor

 Notable Feature – Ability to edit the strength and color of applied filters

-Tupixi is a basic web-based photo editor (like PicMonkey) that offers over 60 different filters and effects.
+Tupixi is a basic web-based photo editor that offers over 60 different filters and effects.
 This is certainly one of the simplest editors we trialed – you can upload and edit your photo in a matter of seconds.

 The web interface is so easy to use.
 Although the features are limited, you can change the color and contrast.
 Moreover, you can also crop and resize your photo if required.
 We like the fact that you can change the strength of each filter.
 Additionally, the social media share function is cool too – you can share your edited shots to Twitter and Facebook instantly!

 To start creating your painting style photo, you must first open Tupixi in your web browser.

 - Once you have done this, simply click the “start photo editing” button in the left-hand corner – you can’t miss it, it’s huge!

 - You will then be presented with a pop-up box where you can select the photo you wish to edit.